lnurl/luds/lnurl-allowance.md

 }
 ```

-4. `LN WALLET` displays a `pairing/allowance` dialog where user can specify an exact sum to be `spendable`, as well as set a maximum `time` allowed before another allowance request is made:
+4. `LN WALLET` displays a `pairing/allowance` dialog where user can specify an exact sum to be `spendable`:

 ```
-- allowance time = max(requestAllowanceTime, local value entered by user)
-- allowance amount = max(requestAllowanceAmount, local value entered by user)
+- allowance amount = or(requestAllowanceAmount, local value entered by user)
 ```

 Additionally, the pairing dialog must include: